-Commodity Market: Gold prices remain firm | DH Latest News, Latest News, Business , Gold, Silver, Gold price, Multi Commodity Exchange, Silver Price, Commodity Market.
+Commodity market: Gold prices remain firm | DH Latest News, Latest News, Business , Gold, Silver, Gold price, Multi Commodity Exchange, Silver Price, Commodity Market.

-The price of gold has remained firm in the commodity market.
-On the Multi Commodity Exchange (MCX), the gold futures were up 0.4% to Rs.46,407 per 10 gram.
-Silver futures edged higher 0.4% higher to Rs.69,500 per 10 gram.
+The price of yellow metal has remained firm in the Indian market.
+On the Multi Commodity Exchange (MCX), the gold futures were 0.06% higher at Rs.46,830 per 10 gram.
+The silver futures surged 0.35% to Rs.69,583 per kg.
+On Tuesday price of gold has ended lower by 0.22% lower while silver fell 1.5%.
+In August, gold had hit a record high of Rs 56,200 and has been under pressure since then.

 Post Your Comments